semi-simple/C43-mirror/README.md

 This sub-project is to make the user interface of the WP43S closer to the HP42S, at least from the keyboard point of view.
 Additionally, to make it work on the DM42 hardware without a key change.

-Two options are being developed.
+Two options for the WP43C are being developed.

    Version L1A needs only a keyboard overlay for the yellow and blue shifted functions.

-   Version L2 needs no keyboard overlay, as almost all DM42 labels are maintained. on L2 the blue functions are provided on a soft menu.
+   Version L2 needs no keyboard overlay as almost all DM42 yellow labels are maintained.
+On L2 the blue functions are provided on a soft menu.
+L2 is good for impatient DM42 users.

-# WP43S
+# WP43S (description from the original WP43S project)

 This project is to develop firmware for a pocket calculator that is a super-set of the legendary HP-42S RPN Scientific.
 We strive to create a serious scientific instrument again like we did with the WP 34S (look here: https://sourceforge.net/projects/wp34s/).